 But They Eventually Pay Their Owners Back

-First, the Obvious: Gas — or Lack Thereof
+First, the Obvious, Gas — or Lack Thereof

 The Key is at-Home Charging

 Fuel savings vary dramatically depending on the EV and the gas car you’re comparing it to, but one thing is consistent across the board — home charging is cheaper.
-Most of today’s EVs have ranges that are sufficiently long to allow their owners to do most of their charging at home.
+Most of today’s EVs have sufficiently long ranges to allow their owners to do most of their charging at home.
 According to Consumer Reports, the “sweet spot” is 250 miles, which lets you do about 92% of your charging on the cheap at your house — that leaves only six stops at public charging stations per year.